-This grant administered by the Office for Recreation, Sport and Racing (ORSR) provides access to funding for the development of sustainable, functional, inclusive and fit-for-purpose active recreation and sport facilities that meet the current and future needs of the South Australian community.
+The grants administered by the Office for Recreation, Sport and Racing (ORSR) provide funding for the development of sustainable, functional, inclusive and fit-for-purpose active recreation and sport facilities and projects that meet the current and future needs of the South Australian community.

 The Community Recreation and Sport Facilities Program will assist eligible organisations to develop infrastructure that directly addresses demonstrated need and supports participation through the rational development of good quality projects.

-Clubs and asset owners are encouraged to contact the SANFL's Infrastructure Manager to discuss their project planning and future applications.
+Clubs and asset owners are encouraged to contact the SANFL Infrastructure & Government Relations team to discuss projects and applications.

 The SANFL Community Football Support fund has been established to assist individuals and families affected by tragedy.